VasileiosOik/JavaApplication/README.md

 # JavaApplication
-This application has CRUD operations for Employees and Departments using new Technologies like Spring Boot, Mybatis, DBunit, MongoDB, MySql, Docker and Maven.
+This application has CRUD operations for Employees and Departments using Technologies like Spring Boot, Spring, MyBatis, DBunit, MongoDB, MySql, Docker and Maven.